Who Shot Marilyn? Photography, Film and Andy Warhol's Silkscreens of Marilyn Monroe

 Marilyn Times Five is a film that Norma Jeane, Andrew Warhola, and Eugene Kornman might have appreciated as Conner captured something about the force of will and the intense creative energy required to create a persona and its fully fleshed realization for the benefit of a camera that captures only fractions of seconds.
 Marilyn Time Five explores those fractions of a second for 14 minutes.
 By the fifth cycle of Conner’s work, The Apple Knockers and Coke becomes a documentary about the making of that film, as the work is used to deconstruct itself.
 Conner’s distant, repetitive, formal approach to the content, that mirrors the seriality of many of Warhol’s paintings, allows us the luxury to reflect and ask, along with Conner: Who was this individual?
 Who are we even talking about?
 Arline Hunter?
 Marilyn Monroe?
 Norma Jeane?
 The question must ultimately remain unanswered, as the unique qualities that constitute a persona prove elusive.
 Identity is everywhere at stake, present at all times, difficult to locate, and nowhere the same.
 In Marilyn Times Five, film conventions that were already camp in 1968, and crazy adolescent sexual desire find themselves rolling around on the floor – something that often happened in Conner’s best work.
 Cinema-verite, pornography, Hollywood films, home movies, biography and meta-fiction meet and fuse, locked together in an endless recurring loop from which there is no return.

 Conner deconstructs the cinematic conventions through collage, very much in the spirit of Richard Hamilton’s enormously influential collages that inaugurated fine art’s response to consumer culture, such as Just What is It That Makes Today’s Homes so Different, So Appealing?
 (1956), and of course, Hamilton’s own version of the Monroe myth: My Marilyn (1965) that uses a complex layering of painting and photographic reproduction techniques using, like Conner, photographs of a woman on a beach that is in some shots clearly not Monroe, but in others might be the legendary star.
 The crossed out images astutely appropriates Monroe’s own proof-sheets – from photographers such as Bert Stern - and the “X’s” where she famously marked the images that have, by her standards, failed and are never to be reproduced.
-Hamilton in effect cleverly negates the negation and makes Marilyn his own, at least in his title.
+Hamilton, in effect, cleverly negates the negation, and makes Marilyn his own, at least in his title she belongs only to him.

 Warhol in his Marilyn’s also uses a sophisticated layering process, but one that cancels out that depth.
-The fetish aspect normally associated with process and layering in art – from Cezanne to Paul Klee and from Jackson Pollock to Richard Hamilton - was a favorite strategy for modern artists as, whatever the differences in their work, the layers created a palimpsest of extraordinary density and power.
-Warhol simply rejected this process entirely, stacking his layers like crates – the matter-of-factness has the same affront, the same lack of conventional artistic “aura,” the same impertinence as a label for soup cans on a gallery wall.
+The aspect normally associated with process and layering in art – from Cezanne to Paul Klee and from Jackson Pollock to Richard Hamilton - was a favorite strategy for modern artists as, whatever the differences in their work, the layers created a palimpsest of extraordinary density and power.
+That density was a complex fugue that cried out for one's basic and brief existence in the face of the infinite.
+Warhol simply rejected this process entirely, stacking his layers like crates – the matter-of-factness has the same affront, the same lack of conventional artistic “aura,” the same impertinence, as a label for soup cans on a gallery wall.
 Is it any wonder that many, including de Kooning, claimed that Warhol was destroying art?
 In these machine driven, seemingly automated, repetitive artworks Warhol mechanically canceled out the process but he also produced a series of icons that both validated and negated idolatry.
 But what is being systematically validated/negated?

 ©George Porcari 2015